-Represents beneficial ownership of less than 1%

-- (1) This information has been obtained from a Form 4 filed on January 7, 2019 by Paul B. Manning.
-Consists of: (a) 7,754,783 shares of common stock held directly by Paul B. Manning; (b) 303,725 shares of common stock held by Paul and Diane Manning, JTWROS; (c) 256,634 shares of common stock held by PBM Capital Investments, LLC ("PBMCI"); and (d) 1,307,219 shares of common stock held by BKB Growth Investments, LLC ("BKB").
+- Represents beneficial ownership of less than 1% - (1) This information has been obtained from a Form 4 filed on February 3, 2020 by Paul B. Manning.
+Consists of: (a) 7,754,783 shares of common stock held directly by Paul B. Manning; (b) 324,611 shares of common stock held by Paul and Diane Manning, JTWROS; (c) 256,634 shares of common stock held by PBM Capital Investments, LLC ("PBMCI"); and (d) 1,307,219 shares of common stock held by BKB Growth Investments, LLC ("BKB").
 Mr. Manning is a co-manager of BKB and has sole voting and investment power with respect to the shares held by BKB.
-Mr. Manning is President and CEO of PBMCI and has sole voting and investment power with respect to the shares held by BKB.
-Mr. Manning is 200 Garrett Street, Suite S, Charlottesville, VA 22902. - (2) This information has been obtained from a Schedule 13G/A filed on February 14, 2019 by entities and individuals associated with Perceptive Advisors LLC ("Perceptive Advisors").
+Mr. Manning is President and CEO of PBMCI and has sole voting and investment power with respect to the shares held by PBMCI.
+The business address for BKB, PBMCI and Mr. Manning is 200 Garrett Street, Suite S, Charlottesville, VA 22902.

+- (2) This information has been obtained from a Schedule 13G/A filed on February 14, 2020 by entities and individuals associated with Perceptive Advisors LLC ("Perceptive Advisors").
 Consists of 3,410,412 shares of common stock held by Perceptive Advisors.
-The address of Perceptive Advisors is 450 East 29 th Street, New York.
+The address of Perceptive Advisors is 51 Astor Place, 10th Floor, New York.
 New York 10016. - (3) This information has been obtained from a Schedule 13G filed on June 19, 2018 by entities and individuals associated with OrbiMed Private Investments VI, LP.
 Consists of 1,479,733 shares of common stock issuable upon conversion of preferred stock held by OrbiMed Private Investments VI, LP, or OPI VI.
 OrbiMed Capital GP VI LLC, or GP VI, is the sole general partner of OPI VI.
 OrbiMed Advisors LLC, or OrbiMed Advisors, is the managing member of GP VI.
 By virtue of such relationships, GP VI and OrbiMed Advisors may be deemed to have voting and investment power with respect to the shares held by OPI VI and as a result may be deemed to have beneficial ownership of such shares.
 Advisors exercises investment and voting power through a management committee comprised of Carl L. Gordon, Sven H. Borho and Jonathan T. Silverstein.
-The address of these entities is 601 Lexington Avenue, 54th floor, New York, New York 10022. - (4) Consists of 2,799,001 shares of common stock held by Matt Davidson. - (5) Consists of (a) 7,305 shares of common stock held by Mr. White and (b) 256,528 shares of common stock issuable upon the exercise of options. - (6) Consists of 430,860 shares of common stock held by Sean Stalfort. - (7) Consists of 65,421 shares of common stock held directly by The Glenn A. Oclassen 2016 Trust dated November 30, 2016. - (8) Consists of (a) 3,000 shares of common stock held by Ms. Palczuk, (b) 5,500 shares of common stock held by Ms. Palczuk jointly with her spouse and (c) 30,812 shares of common stock issuable upon the exercise of options.
-Ms. Palczuk was terminated as our Chief Operating Officer effective on April 22, 2019.
-Accordingly, the shares underlying her options ceased vesting on April 22, 2019, and the number of shares issuable upon the exercise of options in included in the table above reflect the number of shares vested as of April 22, 2019.
-The vested shares underlying her options are exercisable until May 22, 2019. - (9) Consists of (a) 1,000 shares of common stock held by Mr. Bonaccorso and (b) 31,906 shares of common stock issuable upon the exercise of options. - (10) Consist of (a) 10,129,947 shares of common stock and (b) 333,405 shares of common stock issuable upon the exercise of options.
+The address of these entities is 601 Lexington Avenue, 54th floor, New York, New York 10022. - (4) This information has been obtained from a Schedule 13G filed on January 30, 2020 and consists of 2,473,160 shares of common stock held by Mr. Davidson. - (5) Consists of (a) 7,305 shares of common stock held by Mr. White and (b) 468,856 shares of common stock issuable upon the exercise of options. - (6) Consists of 430,860 shares of common stock held by Sean Stalfort. - (7) Consists of 16,528 shares of common stock issuable upon the exercise of options held by Mr. Prygocki.. - (8) Consists of 16,528 shares of common stock issuable upon the exercise of options held by Dr. Goldenberg. - (9) Consists of (a) 1,000 shares of common stock held by Mr. Bonaccorso and (b) 76,574 shares of common stock issuable upon the exercise of options. - (10) Consist of (a) 10,082,412 shares of common stock and (b) 675,720 shares of common stock issuable upon the exercise of options.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(A) REPORTS